 Married or living with a partner: Legally married or living with someone with whom you have children.

 You can show proof of residency by providing a copy of your lease or mortgage statement.
-If you do not have a lease or mortgage of your own because you are living with friends or family, you can provide these three things:
+If you do not have a lease or mortgage of your own because you are living with friends or family, you can provide a utility bill showing the head of household’s name and address along with a written statement from the head of household verifying that you do live with them.

 To get a copy of your high school transcript, contact the registrar’s office at the school from which you graduated.
 It should be able to get you a copy of your transcript.